New Java Project With Bazel

 Jun 19, 2020

-This article is a quick walk-through on getting up and running with Bazel on a new Java project from local dev to IDE.
+This article is a walk-through on starting a new Java project with Bazel.
 An overview of the steps we’ll go through:

 - Install Bazel.